Matthias-Wandel/imgcomp/README.txt

 It serves a similar purpose as the software "motioneye", but operates on still frames instead of video.
-This makes for much better image detail, but frame rate is at best 4 fps with a v1 camera module (v2 and hq modules are slower)
+This makes for much better image detail, but frame rate is at best 4 fps with a v1 camera module.  v2 and hq modules are slower.

 Images are initially captured to ramdisk to minimize flash wear, then analyzed and if significant, saved to flash.